averkinderen/mscloud.github.io/_posts/2020-05-08-Update-API-in-APIM-from-Azure-Devops.md

 ## Setup the pipeline

-First, [install the extension](https://marketplace.visualstudio.com/items?itemName=stephane-eyskens.apim) to your Azure DevOps environment.
+First, [install the extension](https://marketplace.visualstudio.com/items?itemName=stephane-eyskens.apim) in your Azure DevOps environment.

 Next, add the following tasks to your pipeline: